axinc-ai/ailia-android-uvc-camera/README.md

 Unity on Android cannot handle external USB cameras.
 You can use an external USB camera by using UVC4UnityAndroid.

+## Architecture

+In UVC4UnityAndroid, you can get the camera image by dropping UVCDrawer.prefab to Scene and giving UI/RawImage to RenderTargets of prefab.

+GetPixels32 can be executed by blitting the RawImage texture once and giving it Read/Write attributes.
+Infer the obtained pixel value with ailia.

 ## Setup

 Install ailia SDK unity package (Plugins folder only)